 Energy Issues are Socio-economic Issues for Municipal Governments

-For instance, new municipal installations in Georgetown have cut energy costs in half, whereas Greensburg, Kansas, another 100 percent renewable city, has reduced energy spending by $200,000 by retrofitting its largest buildings with LEED features.
+New municipal installations in Georgetown have cut energy costs in half.
+Greensburg, Kansas, another 100 percent renewable city, has reduced energy spending by $200,000 by retrofitting its largest buildings with LEED features.
 But it’s not just energy costs.
 Many municipal areas that have pledged to go 100 percent renewable were motivated to do so because they hoped it would create jobs, stimulate the local economy, and secure their area’s energy future.

 Photo: City of Georgetown

 Progress at the Getting Solar Panel Buy-In Local Level

 The Georgetown Green Renewable Initiative signs a promise to move to 100 percent renewable energy.
 This is a laudable step.
 As of 2018, over 100 cities have made such a commitment through the Sierra Club’s “Ready for 100” initiative.

 However, going 100 percent renewable presents logistical and political challenges.
 Not every area is ready for such a lofty goal.
 According to one study out of Columbia University’s Earth Institute, small energy projects often provide the necessary momentum for a larger 100 percent commitment.
 In particular, the institute highlights the following actions:

 - Energy-efficient improvements, such as LEED-certified public buildings or solar installations on municipal sites